-Trip Overview: ~45 mile loop from the Mineral King trailhead in Sequoia National Park. +/- 12,000 feet of elevation with a starting elevation of 7,800 feet and a peak elevation of 11,800 feet.
+Trip Overview: The Mineral King Loop is a ~45 mile loop in the Mineral King area of Sequoia National Park that traverses 10 miles of the famous High Sierra Trail and climbs over Sawtooth Pass, Kaweah Gap and Timber Gap. +/- 12,000 feet of elevation with a starting elevation of 7,800 feet and a peak elevation of 11,800 feet.
 Highlights include alpine lakes, expansive granite canyon views, and scenic lake-side campsites.
 We completed the trip over 6 days and 5 nights in September of 2015.

 - High resolution USGS topographic map part 1 (pdf) and part 2 (pdf) and part 3 (pdf)

 - Link to purchase topographic map (Tom Harris Mineral King Trail Map)

 Jump to Day 1: Sawtooth Trailhead to Columbine Lake